-In the 12 months running up to May 2021 there has been a Consumer Price Index inflation rise of a whopping 2.1% according to the statistics provided from the ONS.
-The Bank of England’s target of 2% has therefore been breached leaving speculation as to how the Bank’s MPC (Monetary Policy Committee) will react.
-It is thought that a need for a monetary policy adjustment will be needed and is expected that interest rates will rise.
+In the 12 months running up to May 2021, there has been a Consumer Price Index inflation rise of a whopping 2.1%, according to the statistics provided by the ONS.
+The Bank of England’s target of 2% has therefore been breached, leaving speculation as to how the bank’s MPC (Monetary Policy Committee) will react.
+It is thought that a monetary policy adjustment will be needed, and it is expected that interest rates will rise.

-When compared to May 2020, last month showed an CPI rise of 0.6%, when compared to last year which showed little to no change.
+When compared to May 2020, last month showed a CPI rise of 0.6% when compared to last year, which showed little to no change.

-CPIH (CPI including owner occupiers housing costs), also showed a monthly increase of 0.5%, growing from 1.6% April to 2.1% in May.
+CPIH (including owner-occupancy housing costs) also showed a monthly increase of 0.5%, growing from 1.6% in April to 2.1% in May.

-Of the largest contributors to the rise, the increase cost of fuel, clothing, recreation and eating and drinking out has had a detrimental effect on CPIH 12 month inflation rates from April to May.
+Of the largest contributors to the rise, the increased cost of fuel, clothing, recreation, and eating and drinking out has had a detrimental effect on CPIH 12-month inflation rates from April to May.

-Associate Investment Director at Killik & Co, Rachel Winter, stated:
+Associate Investment Director at Killick & Co., Rachel Winter, stated:

 “The jump in UK inflation signals the hustle and bustle of life once more.
-Although the Government now is not progressing with the roadmap as previously promised, a clear vision of the country coming out of lockdown has boosted consumer confidence.
-Inflation has been driven by the rising cost of clothes, fuel and food and drink.”
+Although the government is not progressing with the roadmap as previously promised, a clear vision of the country coming out of lockdown has boosted consumer confidence.
+Inflation has been driven by the rising cost of clothes, fuel, food, and drink.”

 Portfolio manager at Quilter Investors, Paul Craig, added:

-“Unfortunately, much of the inflation that is coming through is bad inflation and hitting lower income households in the pocket.
+“Unfortunately, much of the inflation that is coming through is bad inflation, hitting lower-income households in the pocket.
 How long these price rises continue remains to be seen.
-Will inflationary pressures be self-defeating or resolved as pent-up demand dissipates or is met with increasing supply.
-But should it become sustained then it risks making the recovery even more uneven than it already is and thus, it will ultimately fall to government to pull the fiscal levers as it continues in its levelling up agenda.”
+Will inflationary pressures be self-defeating or resolved as pent-up demand dissipates or is met with increasing supply?
+But should it become sustained, then it risks making the recovery even more uneven than it already is, and thus, it will ultimately fall to the government to pull the fiscal levers as it continues its levelling-up agenda.”

 “The data we are getting continues to be noisy and won’t return to normal for some time.
-Therefore, don’t be surprised to see things run hot for a period while the BoE assesses the impact.
-For investors they will need to keep listening closely to the noises coming out of the central banks because as soon as they hint at moving, markets will react quickly.
+Therefore, don’t be surprised to see things run hot for a period while the Bank of England assesses the impact.
+Investors will need to keep listening closely to the noises coming out of the central banks because, as soon as they hint at moving, markets will react quickly.
 This is why investing in quality businesses is so crucial right now.
 They are built to withstand multiple market environments and won’t necessarily be phased by spiking inflation and the impacts it could have on central bank decisions.”

 Derrick Dunne, CEO of Beaufort Investment, commented: